ihatemodels/Quickbase-Live/README.md

     - Static Code Analysis/Static Program Analysis

         We use Github Code QL to scan the code for security issues.
 The results of the scans can be found in the [Security Tab](https://github.com/ihatemodels/Quickbase-Live/security/code-scanning) of the repository.
 As a feature improve we should fail the pipeline if the scanner detects a high and above level of security issue in the code at the current commit.

-    The following security scans are not implemented but i would recommend to implement them:

-    - Web Application Firewall

-        We should use a WAF to protect the application from different kind of attacks that can be prevented with WAF.

 - **What other improvements would you make to the CI/CD process if you had more time?**